NLnetLabs/krill/doc/development/06_ca_manager.md

 ### Initialize a CA

-The following function initializes as new CA.
+The following function initializes a new CA.

 ```rust
 /// # CA instances and identity